 A Guide to the Best Roulette Strategy

 Playing online roulette at the top internet casinos is one of the most thrilling activities that Canadian gamblers can enjoy.
-On this page, we’ll examine some of the various betting systems for roulette, look at different bets and their odds, show the differences between roulette variants you'll find online in 2018 and spell out the house edge you'll be up against.
+On this page, we'll examine some of the various betting systems for roulette, look at different bets and their odds, show the differences between roulette variants you'll find online in 2023 and spell out the house edge you'll be up against.
 Then, once you find your new favourite strategy, perfect it by practicing roulette for free so you can win more when you play roulette for real money!

 Free Roulette 'Cheat Sheet' Chart

-Check out our 100% free roulette chart, which explains bets, payouts and odds for both American and European roulette tables.
+Check out our 100% free roulette chart!
+This roulette cheat sheet explains bets, payouts and odds for both American and European roulette tables.
 Print it out or save it to your phone to help plan your strategy to win.

 We also have a PDF version of the cheat sheet - Download PDF.